Frequently Asked Questions

 State laws may also authorize acupuncture licensees to employ a wide panoply of adjunctive therapies such as moxibustion, cupping, dietary guidelines, Oriental or therapeutic massage, therapeutic exercise, electroacupuncture, acupressure, dietary recommendations, herbal therapy, injection and laser therapy, homeopathy, ion cord devices, ordering of western diagnostic tests, magnets, qi gong and massage.
 The treatment of animals may be within the scope of practice in some states.

 Persons who have studied acupuncture in a school outside the U.S. who wish to complete their education at an AOM school in the U.S. should contact an AOM school in the U.S. to determine their eligibility to enter that school and to transfer earned academic credits.
-Persons who have graduated from a foreign AOM school and who wish to practice in the U.S. will need to meet state licensure requirements to practice in the U.S. As a condition of licensure, most states require passage of one or more of NCCAOM’s national certification examinations.
-NCCAOM permits persons educated outside the U.S. to submit a Foreign Education Review Application (FERA) directly to the American Association of Collegiate Registrars and Admissions Officers (AACRAO).
-Although AACRAO does not formally approve foreign educational institutions, it does determine whether a school is recognized by a foreign governmental agency, such as a Ministry of Health or Ministry of Education, and whether the courses an examination applicant has taken are equivalent to ACAOM’s curricular requirements.
-Further information about NCCAOM’s procedure and a copy of the FERA application are available on NCCAOM’s website at http://www.nccaom.org/educatedoutus.htm.
+Persons who have graduated from a foreign AOM school and who wish to practice in the U.S. will need to meet state licensure requirements to practice in the U.S. As a condition of licensure, most states require or accept passage of one or more of NCCAOM's national certification examinations.

-The most prominent national practitioner association for AOM professionals in the U.S. is the American Association of Acupuncture and Oriental Medicine (AAAOM).
-This organization offers a wide range of benefits not only to professional AOM practitioners, but also to AOM students.
-For further information about AAAOM, see American Association of Acupuncture and Oriental Medicine.
+The national practitioner association for AOM professionals in the U.S. is the American Association of Acupuncture and Oriental Medicine (AAAOM).
+For information about AAAOM, see www.aaaomonline.org.
 Most states also have a state professional association and some states have several professional associations.
 The American Society of Acupuncturists (ASA) is the umbrella organization for state AOM associations.
 See https://www.facebook.com/AmericanSocietyofAcupuncturists.